 How did your journey bring you to Curry?

-What is the most significant thing that has shaped your time here?
+What is the most significant experience that has shaped your time here?

-Is there someone at Curry who has made a special impact during your studies?
+If you can, name one person at Curry who has made a special impact during your studies and how?

 What is one thing you learned here that surprised you?

 One thing that surprised me was how demanding doctoral programs are, not just academically but also psychologically and emotionally.
 Having already completed law school, I erroneously expected the doctoral experience to be similar.
 I share this to normalize the challenge and also to illustrate that it is possible to persist and succeed.

 What advice would you give to a new doctoral student?